valery-yazykov-innowise/Userwerk-Shopify-Application/README.md

 ### Installation Process

+### 1 .
+Obtaining access to customer information

 Plugin works out of the box with Shopify.checkout object.
 But if you want to use webhooks also, go to partners.shopify.com, then App setup -> Protected customer data access and check for have all necessary permissions to receive and process clients personal data.

+### 2. Preparing the environment to start a project
-Then go to the folder where docker-compose.yml stores and run "docker-compose up", then go inside www/ and run "composer install".
+Go to the folder where docker-compose.yml stores and run "docker-compose up", then go inside www/ and run "composer install".
 After that all dependencies will be created.

 Next you need to run ngrok - "ngrok http 8080".